sjahnn/PRANA/README.md

 # PRANA

-PRANA: A Pseudo-Value Regression Approach for Differential Network Analysis of Co-Expression Data // Submitted to *Bioinformatics* for consideration.
+PRANA: A Pseudo-Value Regression Approach for Differential Network Analysis of Co-Expression Data <br />
+Submitted to *Bioinformatics* for consideration.

 ### Usage